 Learn basic types of composition such as the rule of thirds, read up on basic techniques for different types of photography that you’re interested in.
 But remember that any rules in photography are more of a guideline and are not set in stone.
 Over time you’ll learn when going against the rules/guidelines can help create a stronger photograph.

 6. Look for any distracting elements.

 Look out for any distracting elements and try to remove them before taking the photograph.
 Is there an unwanted street light?
 A person stood on the edge?
 If you move a bit you may find you can remove these before taking the photo which saves cropping or cloning later on.

 7. Avoid accidentally cutting part of the subject off

 Make sure that the entire subject is in the frame, or if you do want to cut part of it out, it should look intended.
 Have you accidentally cut the top of a building off?
 What about someone’s feet or an animal’s tail?

 Taking multiple photographs of the same subject from different angles, heights, sides, different composition, changing camera settings etc can help you develop an eye for photography.
 You will learn what you prefer for certain subjects, what works and what doesn’t.
 Take a minimum of 3 different photographs of each subject, and you’ll soon start noticing improvements.

 Hanging out with other photographers can help you develop further.
-Whether it’s online or in person, it can help motivate you to get out more and learn.
-Just make sure that any group you join is beginner friendly, as a lot are competitive and it may seem quite daunting at first.
+Whether it’s online or in-person, it can help motivate you to get out more and learn.
+Just make sure that any group you join is beginner-friendly, as a lot are competitive and it may seem quite daunting at first.
 Find a local group by googling “camera club” and your area.
-Facebook is excellent for photography groups but do not dismiss forums as there are plenty still going
+Facebook is excellent for photography groups but does not dismiss forums as there are plenty still going